RedisLabs/redislabs-docs/content/rs/administering/database-operations/eviction-policy.md

 alwaysopen: false
 categories: ["RS"]
 ---
-The eviction policy defines the methodology that Redis Enterprise Software uses when the database exceeds the memory limit.
+The eviction policy defines the methodology that Redis Enterprise Software uses when the database exceeds the memory limit.<!--more-->

 The eviction policies are:

 | **Policy** | **Description** |